 address on the issues of hatred, racial conflict and genocide

-held by Gaza .
+chair is currently held by Gaza .

 Ambassador Gabriela Shalev warned that the Hamas attacks would hinder efforts